 Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Contract.

-Guarantor may terminate this Guaranty by providing written notice of such termination to SWAP Party.
-No such termination shall be effective until five (5) business days after receipt by SWAP Party of such termination notice.
-No such termination shall affect Guarantor’s liability with respect to any Transaction (as defined in the Contract) entered into prior to the time the termination is effective, which Transaction shall remain guaranteed pursuant to the terms of this Guaranty.
+This Guaranty shall remain in full force and affect until the termination of the Contract.

 7. NOTICE.
 Any Payment Demand, notice, request, instruction, correspondence or other document to be given hereunder by any party to another (herein collectively called “Notice”) shall be in writing and delivered personally or mailed by certified mail, postage prepaid and return receipt requested, or by telegram or telecopier, as follows: